trailofbits/binary_type_inference/README.md

 `cargo run ./test_data/list_test.o ./test_data/list_test.json ./test_data/list_lattice.json ./test_data/list_additional_constraints sub_00000000`

 Produces the dot representation of the type sketch for sub_00000000 which is inferred to be of a recursive structure.

+## Nix

+For convenience a development environment with souffle and rust can be build with `nix develop` or `nix-shell`